 Many people dream about starting their own business, but very few are actually able to live their dreams by executing them, and even fewer make it past the first five years.
-This is mainly because a large number of times, these business owners don’t really know what to expect.
+This is mainly because a large number of times, some business owner don’t really know what to expect.

 There are no words to describe what it feels like but in simple terms; it’s fun but scary at the same time.
 A large number of small businesses fail because of an inability to successfully make it past year one.